hoardinghopes/embodying-buber/src/posts/post-1.md

 Once we have experienced it, we are transformed, and we come to see every other being as a _You_, and gain a sense of loving responsibility for the whole world.

-Thus we no longer feels alienated from the world and do not worry about the meaninglessness of life.
+Thus we no longer feel alienated from the world and do not worry about the meaninglessness of life.

 ## That's all fine, in theory